 Coalition Child Standard

-Children are often forgotten in mobility policies.
-However, a child perspective just makes for safer and livable streets.
-Mobiel 21 builds a coalition around a Children's Standard that focuses on safe routes, child-friendly neighbourhoods and participation of children and young people.
+Children are often overlooked in mobility policy.
+Yet, their perspective can help create safer, more livable streets.
+Mobiel 21 is building a coalition around a Child Standard, focusing on safe routes, child-friendly neighbourhoods and giving children and young people a voice.
 That way, we make mobility better for everyone.

 Mobility through the eyes of children

-Children and young people are not just little adults.
-They move differently, think differently and experience public space differently.
-Yet our streets, squares and cycle paths are often designed without their lifestyles in mind.
-And that has consequences.
+Children and young people are not just small adults.
+They move differently, think differently, and experience public space in a different way.
+Yet, our streets, squares and cycle paths are often designed without their lifestyles in mind.
+That has consequences.
 Children experience how unsafe traffic can be.
-As a result, they go out less and less independently, are often taken by car, and exercise less than is good for them.
+As a result, they don't go out as often as they would like, are driven to their destinations by car and move less than is healthy for them.

-This can be done differently.
-A traffic-safe and child-friendly environment is not only good for children.
+It does not have to be this way.
+A safe and child-friendly traffic environment is not only good for children.
 It is good for everyone.
-What is safe, legible and accessible for a child is immediately so for everyone, including the elderly, the less mobile and other vulnerable road users.
-High time, therefore, for more child perspective in our traffic.
+What is safe, legible and accessible for a child, is also safe, legible and accessible for everyone, including elderly, less mobile and other vulnerable road users.
+High time, therefore, for more child perspective in our mobility policies.

-Coalition Child Standard: Big steps for small feet
+Coalition Child Standard: Big step for small feet

-To make our public space more child-friendly and embed the child perspective in mobility policy, Mobiel 21 works together with policymakers, schools, parents, experts and many other organisations.
+To make our public space more child-friendly and embed the child perspective in mobility policy, Mobiel 21 collaborates with policymakers, schools, parents, experts and many other organisations.
 Our starting point is the Child Standard.
-This is a call, launched by the Gezinsbond in 2019, for every policy choice in mobility to think about its impact on children and young people.
+This is an appeal, first launched by the Gezinsbond in 2019, to specifically consider the impact of every mobility policy decision on children and young people.

-By putting that standard on the map together, Mobiel 21 and its supporters want to inspire policymakers to work towards a mobility system in which every child can move around actively, safely and independently.
+By putting that standard on the map together, Mobiel 21 and its partners aim to inspire policymakers to create a mobility system in which every child can move around actively, safely and independently.
 Even over longer distances.

 The child standard in practice

-The Coalition Kindnorm wants to take a radically different approach to public space and mobility.
-With the definition of the Kindnorm, they give policymakers tools so that they can take into account the possibilities and limitations of children when planning, designing, setting up and managing our public space and mobility infrastructure.
-Key principles here are:
+The coalition of organisations wants to radically rethink public space and mobility.
+By defining the Child Standard, they offer policymakers concrete tools to take into account both the abilities and limitations of children when planning, designing, organising and managing our public spaces and mobility infrastructure.
+Key principles include:

 - Create a network of safe cycling and walking routes